bosunayeni/first/README.md

 # first
-This is what the first repository look like :-)
+This is what the first repository looks like :-)